MicrosoftDocs/bing-docs/bing-docs/bing-news-search/reference/market-codes.md

 ms.author: scottwhi
 ---

-# Market and language codes used by Bing Video Search APIs
+# Market and language codes used by Bing News Search APIs

 The following table lists the market code values that you may use to specify the [mkt](query-parameters.md#mkt) query parameter when calling the Video Search API.
 Bing returns content for only these markets.
 The list is subject to change.